CyTargetLinker/cytargetlinker.github.io/pages/tutorials/tutorial2.md

 ## Step 5: Adapting the visual style

-Fix node labels (some of the initial nodes might not show any node labels):
+Fix node labels (some of the initial nodes may not show any node labels):
 * Go to the **'Style' tab** and click on the mapping for the **'Label' property**.
 * Change the column from CTL.label to **'name'**.